-William & Mary’s pre-arrival, prevalence census testing, at-will tests (employees) and exit testing programs rely on polymerase chain reaction (PCR) tests, molecular nasal or throat swab tests that detect the coronavirus in the body.
+William & Mary’s COVID-19 testing programs rely on polymerase chain reaction (PCR) tests that detect coronavirus in the body.
 PCR tests are currently the “gold standard” of coronavirus tests available, with a much lower rate of false positives and false negatives than other types of tests.
 They are relied on in identifying and diagnosing active positive cases of COVID-19.
 William & Mary provides these test for free to students, faculty and staff.

-Rapid, or antigen, tests, while very accurate in diagnosing COVID-19, have a higher false negative rate, meaning that they have a greater chance of missing a positive case than does a PCR test.
+Rapid antigen tests have a higher false-negative rate, meaning that they have a greater chance of missing a positive case than does a PCR test.
 These types of tests detect the presence of molecules on the surface of the virus.
 While a positive rapid antigen result is sufficient for a diagnosis of COVID-19 in a symptomatic patient, a negative result using this test in symptomatic patients should be followed up with a confirmatory PCR.